 The five also call to mind the voluptuous odalisques in harems depicted in the 19th century by Orientalist painters such as Delacroix.
 Fini’s figures, though, far from being passive objects of desire, come across as self-confidently erotic beings, aware of the power of their sexuality.

 Again, there’s the strong hint of self-portrait about this.
-Fini took a string of lovers (male and female), both before and after settling down with the Italian count Stanislao Lepri and Polish writer Constantin Jelenski in a ménage à trois that lasted decades.
+Fini took a string of lovers, both before and after settling down with the Italian count Stanislao Lepri and Polish writer Constantin Jelenski in a ménage à trois that lasted decades.

 In the words of her biographer, Peter Webb, Fini was so attractive that she ‘immobilised any passer-by in her wake’.
 Photographers as eminent as Brassai and Henri Cartier-Bresson rushed to take her picture; poets as well-known as Paul Éluard wrote her verses.